 My last tip for packing for Banff in January is to simply layer.
 I typically love layering with plaid shirts and a basic white hoodie, but they just don’t cut it for winter.
 This is why cardigans are perfect.
 For the most part of my trip, I wore Uniqlo Heattech inside, a turtleneck outside and layered my cardigan on top paired with a coat of some sort.

 A little unclear, but you can see a brown cardigan peeping through.
-The design is the same as my Aritzia brown mittens and a similar alternative can be found here.
+The design is the same as my Aritzia brown mittens.
+Shop here.

 My top 10 secret tips to stay stylishly warm when packing for Banff during winter.
 Complete Banff packing list coming soon.
 Sign up for newsletter subscriptions and stay tuned!

 Don’t forget to check out my Banff vlog and I’ll see you guys in my next post~